Help your students prepare for their Maths GCSE with this free factorising to a single bracket worksheet of 39 questions and answers

 Factorising into single brackets involves examining the coefficients of the terms in the expression and any constant term in order to calculate the highest common factor (HCF) of each of the terms.
 The highest common factor is then placed outside of the single pair of brackets.The HCF may be a number, a variable (a letter) or a combination of both.

 Factoring to a single brackets begins with simple polynomials and moves onto more complex expressions involving indices.
 It is a useful skill and can help with solving equations, solving quadratic equations and simplifying algebraic fractions.

-Looking forward, students can then progress to additional algebra worksheets, for example a expanding brackets worksheet, factorising quadratic expressions worksheet, rearranging equations worksheet, simplifying expressions worksheet or simultaneous equations worksheet.
+Looking forward, students can progress with more factorising worksheets to additional algebra worksheets, for example a simplifying expressions worksheet or a simultaneous equations worksheet.

 There will be students in your class who require individual attention to help them succeed in their maths GCSEs.
 In a class of 30, it’s not always easy to provide.

 Help your students feel confident with exam-style questions and the strategies they’ll need to answer them correctly with our dedicated GCSE maths revision programme.

 Lessons are selected to provide support where each student needs it most, and specially-trained GCSE maths tutors adapt the pitch and pace of each lesson.
 This ensures a personalised revision programme that raises grades and boosts confidence.